pythagoras-dev/pythagoras-dev/README.md

 - My main area of expertise is Frontend Development.

-- I use HTML, CSS (Bootstrap and Sass) & JS (React) for responsive interactive webpages and web apps.
+- I use HTML, CSS (Bootstrap and Sass) & JS (React) for responsive, interactive webpages and web apps.

 - I also have  experience with backend development using NodeJS, database development with MySql and Git version Control.